weiyentan/weiyentan.github.io/_posts/2023-07-08-defining-automation.markdown

 There is no doubt that these all contribute automation.
 However the process to write , test , implement the automation is where I think the magic starts to happen.
 As an ex colleague of mine said, when I demonstrated the concept this is what you call by end to end automation.

-In my mind, automation consists of four main parts.
+In my mind, automation consists of three main parts.

 * Plumbing
 * Orchestration/Configuration Management